khawajaaaaaa/claripy/README.md

 The implementation mainly relies on `pandas`, `numpy`, and `matplotlib`.

-The included `tests/` folder contains small unit tests that exercise the main functions of the package.
+The included tests_core.py file contains small unit tests that exercise the main functions of the package on the dirty_cafe_sales.csv raw data file.
 They are written using Python’s built‑in `unittest` framework so they can be run with: